beccaob/html-css-portfolio-project-1/README.md

 ## Classes Page

 ### Classes Page Image
-* The classes image is a static image of a colourful piano - keeping with the design idea of the hero image on the landing page.
+* The classes image will be a static background image of various colourful tapes.
 * The purpose of this image is to keep the design consistant.

 ![classes-image](assets/images/readme-img/classes-img.png)